Kaproncai/Unmute/README.md

 DOS utility which is redirecting the PCBEEP to headphone.

-It's usefull for capturing the PC speaker sound from DOS games and demoscene stuff.
+It's useful for capturing the PC speaker sound from DOS games and demoscene stuff.

 ### Requirements